sankalp-rajeev/Smriti/README.md

 ## Why Offline Matters

 The core runtime must work in airplane mode.
-Smriti stores patient data locally, reads a local country/region-aware protocol asset corpus, records voice notes to app-private storage, and uses Android TTS locally when available.
+Smriti stores patient data locally, reads a local country/region-aware protocol asset corpus, records voice notes to app-private storage, uses Android TTS locally when available, and supports local Gemma audio transcription to fill an editable transcript.
 No cloud APIs are used for core runtime.

 ## Core Demo Flow